antocuni/antocuni.github.io/blog/posts/2026/03-spy-semantics/index.md

 The trick is that `STATIC_TYPE` and `ADD` are both `@blue` functions, so during redshifting they are partially evaluated away, leaving just `opimpl(a, b)`.

-Normally `operator.ADD` is automaticaly called by the interpreter, but we can also call it manually:
+Normally `operator.ADD` is automatically called by the interpreter, but we can also call it manually:
 ```python title="op1.spy" autowrite
 from operator import ADD